Holographic Optical Components

 Notch Filters are Optical Filters that selectively reject a portion of the spectrum, while transmitting all other wavelengths.
 They are used in applications where it is necessary to block light from a laser, as in the machine vision application show below, for example, and in confocal or multi-photon microscopy, laser-based fluorescence instrumentation, or other life science applications.

-Based on flexible, polymer substrates, metaOPTIX Holographic Film Notch Filters offer an unprecedented combination of performance, size, and freedom to configure for specific applications.
-Twelve models of metaOPTIX notch filters are available direct via our online store.
+Based on flexible, polymer substrates, holoOPTIX Holographic Film Notch Filters offer an unprecedented combination of performance, size, and freedom to configure for specific applications.
+Twelve models of holoOPTIX notch filters are available direct via our online store.
 They are competitively priced, especially relative to their large area.
 Plus, META’s manufacturing process is more environmentally sustainable than conventional dielectric filters.

 High performance is achieved by recording many conformal layers into a photopolymer substrate, Covestro Bayfol® HX120.
 Each layer rejects a portion of the target wavelength, and the effect is additive.
 Optical density (OD) is >99% for red and blue, and >99.99% for green.
 Spectral bandwidth (SBW), a measure of the range of wavelengths rejected, is narrow, ranging from 7-13nm at OD 1.